Land Without Limits

 Tyax Resort & Heliskiing – Gold Bridge, BC | Andrew Doran

-Where to Stay in the Bridge River Valley
+Staying in the Bridge River Valley

 Camping can be found at several of the above locations, as well as Freiburg Recreational Site, Mowson Pond Recreational Site, and Gun Creek Campground.

-Plan Your Visit to the Bridge River Valley
+Planning Your Visit to the Bridge River Valley

 Home to just 250 year-round residents, visitors to the Bridge River Valley are asked to travel responsibly during their time here.
 This includes respecting parking restrictions, adhering to noise bylaws, and reducing your impact on the environment and local resources during your visit, so that you and other visitors and future generations can enjoy the natural beauty of the Bridge River Valley for years to come.